tldr-pages/tldr/pages/common/gource.md

 `gource -{{width}}x{{height}}`

-- Run gource with a custom time scale for the animation:
+- Set a custom time scale for the animation:

 `gource -c {{time_scale_multiplier}}`

-- Run gource specifying how long each day should be in the animation (this combines with -c, if provided):
+- Set how long each day should be in the animation (this combines with -c, if provided):

 `gource -s {{seconds}}`

-- Run gource in fullscreen mode and set the background color:
+- Set fullscreen mode and a custom background color:

 `gource -f -b {{hex_color_code}}`

-- Run gource providing a title for the animation:
+- Set a title for the animation:

 `gource --title {{title}}`